 The aim of the work presented here is to use dynamical cluster approximation (DCA) to examine how charge density wave (CDW) gaps in graphitic thin films vary with electron-phonon coupling.
 I take $T=0.02t$, $\Delta=0.1t$ and $\Omega=0.01t$.
 Noting that $t$ is typically on the order of an eV, these values correspond approximately to room temperature, phonon frequencies, $\Omega$, of 10s of meV and $\Delta$ a few hundred meV, consistent with thin films of materials such as InSb, or reported gaps in some graphene on substrate systems.
 In the following, all results are for half filling.

 I start by computing self-energies to show the relative contributions of on- and off-site terms, and the effects of varying the interaction range.
 The computed self energies, including the relative contributions of Hartree and Fock diagrams for $\lambda=2$ and $N_C=9$ resulting from a Holstein interaction are shown in Fig. \ref{fig:cmpse}.
 The top two rows show real and imaginary parts of the on-diagonal self energy, and the bottom two rows show the off-diagonal self energy.
-The real part of the Hartree diagram is momentum and energy independent.
-It is the largest part of the self energy matrix (contribution around $2t$), and as it is frequency independent it directly contributes to the enhancement to the gap by changing the effective local potential on each sub-lattice, and it is also the main contributor to spontaneous CDW order.
+The real part of the on-diagonal Hartree diagram is momentum and energy independent.
+It is the largest magnitude element of the self energy matrix (contribution around $2t$), and as it is frequency independent it directly contributes to the enhancement to the gap by changing the effective local potential on each sub-lattice, and it is also the main contributor to spontaneous CDW order.
 The imaginary part of the Hartree diagram and the off diagonal contributions are necessarily zero for the Holstein interaction.
-The imaginary part of the Fock term (contribution $\sim 0.1t$) is still the most important contribution for some properties, for example the inverse mass (not considered here) depends on derivatives of the self energy, so this property will be given by the Fock term.
-The real parts of the on-site self energies are significantly smaller for the long-range Fr\"ohlich interaction than for the Holstein model.
-Other differences are that the off-site self energy is small for the Holstein interaction (N.B. it is not zero because of effective off-site interactions mediated through the phonon self-energy), whereas it is of similar magnitude to (but smaller than) the onsite self-energy for the Fr\"ohlich interaction.
+The imaginary part of the Fock term (contribution $\sim 0.1t$) is still the most important contribution for some properties.
+For example the inverse mass (not considered here) depends on derivatives of the self energy, so this property will be given by the Fock term.
+The Fock term is also the largest contribution to the off-diagonal self energy with a contribution of around $0.01t$.
+Note that when $\lambda_{A}=\lambda_{B}$, the self-energies have the following symmetries: $\Sigma_{BA} = \Sigma_{AB}^{*}$ and $\Sigma_{BB}=-\Sigma_{AA}^{*}$, so $\Sigma_{BA}$ and $\Sigma_{BB}$ are not shown.